Adult Psychiatric Morbidity Survey (APMS) – data on treated and untreated adult psychiatric disorders in England

-The Adult Psychiatric Morbidity Survey (APMS) series provides data on the prevalence of both treated and untreated psychiatric disorder in the English adult population (aged 16 and over).
+The Adult Psychiatric Morbidity Survey (APMS) series provides data on the prevalence of both treated and untreated psychiatric disorders in the English adult population (aged 16 and over).

-BioYODIE and SemEHR - text analytics providing unprecedented access to health data in unstructured part of medical records
+BioYODIE and SemEHR – text analytics providing new access to health data in unstructured part of medical records

 BioYODIE and SemEHR are a unique information extraction and semantic search system developed by researchers at King’s College London’s Institute of Psychiatry, Psychology & Neuroscience.
 BioYODIE and SemEHR use state-of-the-art text mining techniques to access and analyse information contained in the unstructured part of medical records (eg, about patients’ experiences and history), and have both been adopted into the information and retrieval platform CogStack.
 Until now, most of this data has been inaccessible.
 By unlocking the entire electronic health record, these tools can aid clinical decision making, generate data for research, and speed up recruitment to clinical trials.

 - Find out more about BioYODIE and SemEHR